open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 The `aggregate_on_attribute_value` function aggreates all datapoints in the metric containing the attribute `attribute` with one of the values present in the `values` parameter using the aggregation function specified in `function` parameter.
 Additionally it substitutes the values of the specified `attribute` with a new value in `newValue` parameter.

-The `aggregate_on_attribute_value` function fetches all datapoints in the metric, which have the attribute `attribute` present with one of the values speficied in `values` and substitutes these values with `newValue`.
-Afterwards all datapoints are aggregated depending on the attributes.

 The following metric types can be aggregated:

 - sum